gjferrari/Horiseon-Accessibilty-Repo/README.md

-# Horiseon
+# Horiseon-Accesibility-Repo

 ## Description

-This repository was created for boot camp students to practice cloning a repo from github to a local machine, copy contents from different projects/repositories, and add, commit, and push all created files with git
+This project streamlines the codebase with semantic HTML so that it meets accessibitily standards and is optimized for search engines.

 ## Installation

+- Use the SHH key at: https://github.com/gjferrari/Horiseon-Accessibilty-Repo
+- Clone the Repo:
+  - git clone git@github.com:gjferrari/Horiseon-Accessibilty-Repo.git
+- Open Repo with VS Code or IDE of your choice
+- Open Index.html with Live Server to inspect Code

+## Usage

 N/A

-## Usage

-Usage for this repository has yet to be defined by course homework but most likely will store projects for week 1

 ## License

 Please refer to the LICENSE in the repo